 (1) Icon by Nicholas Markell (2) source (3)Icon by Steve Knight (4) Sidney Maurer from the series “Icons of the 20th Century.”

 Patron Saint Of

-Because St. John Paul II is a new saint he has not been declared the patron of many things.
+Because St. John Paul II is a new saint he has not been declared the official patron of many things.
 As of now, he is the co-patron of world youth day and some have suggested that he should be the patron saint of those with sweet teeth.

 I would add that he is a great saint to ask for intercession when you feel hopeless, fear, or loss.
-He is also a wonderful saint and advocate for families, peace, forgiveness.
+He is also a wonderful saint and advocate for families, peace, and forgiveness.

 - “Darkness can only be scattered by light, hatred can only be conquered by love.”- St. John Paul II